edoardottt/edovshitler/README.md

 DESCRIPTION :mega:
 --------------------------

 It was develop with pygame 1.9.5 library that helps game creating.
-It's a 2d game, based on alien (a similar pc game).
+It's a 2D game, based on Alien (a similar pc game).
 The commands are:

       - Left arrow button - move to left